Burekasim/aws-lambda-backup/README.md

 # AWS Lambda Backup

-AWS Lambda Backup is a script to create and remove snapshots of EBS volumes.
+AWS Lambda Backup is a script to create and remove AMI images and snapshots of EBS volumes.

 ## Features

-- Create daily, weekly, monthly and yearly snapshots based on your individual configuration
+- Create daily, weekly, monthly and yearly snapshots and images based on your individual configuration
-- Automatically clean up old snapshots
+- Automatically clean up old snapshots and images